google/vulkan_test_applications/application_sandbox/render_3d_image/README.md

-# Render 3D Image Slice
+# Layered rendering a 3D image

-This sample renders a slice of a 3D image, then copies the rendered slice to swapchain image and presents the content.
+This sample renders a 3D image in a layered way, then blit the rendered slices to swapchain image and presents the content.